M-o-a-T/moat-kv/docs/source/tutorial.rst

     $ dkv data stats.foo.bar.quota set -e : 12
     $

-DistKV does not test that existing values match your restrictions.
+MoaT-KV does not test that existing values match your restrictions.

 Data mangling